 S – Sales email 2

-Inside the Client Pathway Mentorship Experience I give you exactly what each of those emails needs to say, what it needs to achieve, and strategic storytelling triggers to help people say YES to your paid offer.
+Inside The Online Marketing Mastermind I give you exactly what each of those emails needs to say, what it needs to achieve, and strategic storytelling triggers to help people say YES to your paid offer.

 If you’ve put the effort in upfront to determine what it is you’re selling and how it benefits the people you’re selling it to, then often this step can make all the steps prior much easier for you to do.